tochka-public/Tochka.JsonRpc/docs/en/server/quickstart.md

 await app.RunAsync();
 ```

-Write your API controller as usual, but instead of inheriting from `ControllerBase`, inherit from `JsonRpcControllerBase`.
+Write your API controller as if it was REST, but instead of inheriting from `ControllerBase`, inherit from `JsonRpcControllerBase`.
 To make it work, you don't need any attributes, special naming or constructors.

 ```cs
 public class EchoController : JsonRpcControllerBase